Shoury-Rana/PromptShell/README.md

 $ !mkdir backup && copy *.txt backup\

 # Ask questions by prefixing or suffixing your query with '?'
-$ What’s the command to list all hidden files?
+$ What's the command to list all hidden files?

 # Configure or change the LLM provider
 $ --config

 # View help and usage instructions
 $ --help

+# Check installed version
+$ --version

 # Clear the terminal screen
 $ clear